 I know trips to the fabric store feel „essential“ to cosplayers, but they really aren’t in times of a pandemic.
 Besides, many stores are closed anyway, and ordering online can take weeks.
 Try to limit yourself for once and work with materials that you can get without leaving the house.
 As a little treat, you’re doing something good for the environment by recycling your fabric and foam scraps instead of buying more.

 If you’re looking for inspiration, check out the #ScrapEpic2020 challenge by Kirilee Cosplay and Alana Owlet!
-Here’s their announcement that explains what it’s all about.
+Watch their announcement on YouTube that explains what it’s all about.

 Re-use old content